gontcharovd/website/index.md

 ## Still Have Questions?

-**Is open-source reliable?**
+**Is open-source software reliable?**

-The UMH is rooted in IT best-practices.
+The UNS is rooted in IT best-practices.
 Today, open-source is the standard in every other industry, from pharma to telecommunications.

 **What is the total price?**

-My one-time, fixed-price implementation fee and the constant yearly price of the UMH Enterprise License.
+My one-time, fixed-price implementation fee and the recurring yearly maintenance price.

 **How long will it take?**